Sparse Polynomial Matrix Optimization: Numerical Examples

 \section{Numerical Examples}

-The sparsity-adapted relaxations for PMO problems have been implemented in the Julia package {\tt TSSOS} 1.2.5\footnote{{\tt TSSOS} is freely available at \href{https://github.com/wangjie212/TSSOS}{https://github.com/wangjie212/TSSOS}.} \cite{magron2021tssos}.
-In this section, we provide numerical examples to illustrate the efficiency of our approach with {\tt TSSOS} where {\tt Mosek} 10.0 \cite{mosek} is employed as an SDP solver with default settings.
-When presenting the results in tables, the column labelled by `mb' records the maximal PSD block size of SDP relaxations, the column labelled by `bound' records lower bounds given by SDP relaxations, and the column labelled by `time' records running time in seconds.
+The sparsity-adapted relaxations for PMO problems have been implemented in the Julia package {\tt TSSOS}\footnote{{\tt TSSOS} is freely available at \href{https://github.com/wangjie212/TSSOS}{https://github.com/wangjie212/TSSOS}.} \cite{magron2021tssos}.
+In this section, we provide numerical examples to illustrate the efficiency of our approach with {\tt TSSOS} 1.4.4 where {\tt Mosek} 11.0 \cite{mosek} is employed as an SDP solver with default settings.
+When presenting the results in tables, the column labelled by `mb' records the maximal PSD block size of SDP relaxations, the column labelled by `bound' records lower bounds given by SDP relaxations, and the column labelled by `time' records computational time in seconds.
 Moreover, $r$ stands for the relaxation order, $s$ stands for the sparse order, and the symbol `-' indicates that {\tt Mosek} runs out of memory.
 For brevity, TS denotes term sparsity, CS denotes correlative sparsity, and MS denotes matrix sparsity.
+All numerical experiments were performed on a desktop computer with an Intel(R) Core(TM) i9-14900 CPU@2.00 GHz and 128G RAM\footnote{The script for reproducing the results is available at \url{https://github.com/wangjie212/TSSOS/blob/master/example/pmi.jl}.}.